Create a test page for ad tags

 Open a plain-text editor (such as Notepad or TextWrangler) and place the following code in a blank file:

-On the Inventory tab in DFP, select the ad unit you'd like to test.
+Click Inventory, then select the ad unit you'd like to test.

 Click Generate tags.

 In the "Tag type" drop-down menu, choose the type of tag you want to generate.